Integrated Report Categories

-As specified in U.S. EPA’s guidelines for the 2016 water quality reporting and impaired waters listing cycle, the integrated report consists of five categories:
+As specified in U.S. EPA’s guidelines, the integrated report consists of five categories:

 In their guidance to states, U.S. EPA has added the following Integrated Report subcategories:

 - Category 4a: All TMDLs need to result in attainment of all applicable water quality standards have been approved or established by EPA.

 - Category 4b.
 Other required control measures are expected to result in the attainment of water quality standards in a reasonable period of time.

 - Category 4c: The impairment or threat is not caused by a pollutant.

 The U.S. EPA guidelines allow states to create additional subcategories in order to refine the reporting process.
 In order to better track the attainment status of Iowa waterbodies, the following subcategories have been created by the Iowa DNR: